 - Made adequate provision for all likely expenses.
 The AKF will not normally consider requests for supplementary funding.

 Applicants should be aware that AKF Board members may not be familiar with individuals or organisations or the field of proposed activity.
 As the AKF Board's decision will be based on the information provided, applicants should ensure all information provided is accurate, clear and comprehensive.

 Questions during the application process

-Answers to questions may be posted on this website.
+Answers to questions may be posted on the Grants and funding page.